gbosetti/web-ancillary-search/docs/SITES.md

 ### baidu.com

-Se puede crear y utilizar servicios con click y enter.
+You can create and use services with click and enter.

 ### wikipedia.org - try later